avraham-bernstein/avraham-bernstein.github.io/index.html.md

 <details markdown="1"><summary>1) My _Aliyah_, i.e. immigration to _Eretz Yisrael_ (English: the Land of Israel)</summary>
 <p>
 I came on _Aliyah_ in 1983 from the US.
 I came with my wife and my two oldest then infant children.
-I had a university degree, a few years experience in hi-tech, and enough money to place a substantial down payment on an apartment.
+I had a university degree, a few years experience in hi-tech, and enough money to make a down payment on an apartment.
 I understood if I were to wait even a few years, and took out a mortgage on a home, then it was unlikely that I would ever leave the _Golden Medina_.
 </p><p>
 I have always lived in _Yerushalayim_ (English: Jerusalem). _Har Habayit_ (English: the Temple Mount) is the navel of the world from which the _Shechina_ (English: God's presence) eminates throughout the world.
 </p><p>